US Chamber of Commerce

 Climate Policy Engagement Analysis

 Climate Policy Engagement Overview: The US Chamber of Commerce (the Chamber) demonstrates active opposition to US climate policy.
-While the Chamber appears to hold mixed positions on climate change in its top-line messaging, its direct engagement reveals consistently oppositional positions to specific climate policies, and a sustained effort to weaken the ambition of proposed regulations across multiple policy areas.
-The Chamber has advocated in support of specific fossil fuel projects, including the Mountain Valley Pipeline, and has actively advocated for the repeal of several federal climate regulations, including the EPA’s power plant rules, methane regulations, and regulations to support the decarbonization of transportation.
+While the Chamber appears supportive of 2050 climate targets and government action to respond to climate change in its top-line messaging, its direct engagement reveals consistent opposition to science-based climate policy, particularly on matters related to the transition of the energy mix.
+The Chamber has actively advocated for the repeal of several federal climate regulations, including the EPA’s power plant rules, methane regulations, and regulations to support the decarbonization of transportation.

-Top-line Messaging on Climate Policy: The association’s top-line positions on climate policy appear mixed in recent years.
+Top-line Messaging on Climate Policy: The association’s top-line communications on climate policy in recent years show a mix of positive and negative positions.
 In a June 2024 blog, the Chamber appeared to recognize the necessity of responding to climate change, calling on “government, businesses and households to invest in resilience” as climate change-induced weather events continue to escalate in frequency and severity.
 Another June 2024 blog highlighted the Chamber’s support for “private sector opportunities” provided by climate legislation such as the Bipartisan Infrastructure Law and the Inflation Reduction Act.
-The Chamber appears broadly supportive of Paris Agreement goals, and was a signatory of the B7 Tokyo Summit Joint Recommendation in April 2023, calling on the G7 to “show leadership” and set ambitious pathways for countries to achieve their Nationally Determined Contributions (NDCs) “with a view to achieving climate neutrality by 2050.”
-However, the association has consistently appeared to oppose regulatory action to address climate change, such as in a March 2025 blog decrying the “regulatory overreach” of a number of climate-related regulations from the Biden administration.
+However, the association has consistently appeared to oppose regulatory action to address climate change, such as in a March 2025 blog decrying the “regulatory overreach” of various climate-related regulations from the Biden administration.
+In a January 2025 WTVB news article, the Chamber noted that it would prefer the US to “remain engaged in the UN climate process.”

-However, the Chamber appears more positively engaged on policy related to the circular economy.
-In July 2023 comments on the EPA’s Draft National Strategy to Prevent Plastic Pollution, the Chamber supported the use of the Waste Management Hierarchy to guide legislative development, as well as “leveraging the UN Global Plastics Pollution Agreement” to promote innovation on the use of virgin materials.
+The Chamber appears to promote positive top-line positions on policy related to the circular economy, but has opposed ambitious global plastics rules.
+For example, in July 2023 comments on the EPA’s Draft National Strategy to Prevent Plastic Pollution, the Chamber supported the use of the Waste Management Hierarchy to guide legislative development, as well as “leveraging the UN Global Plastics Pollution Agreement” to promote innovation on the use of virgin materials.
+However, it opposed production caps for plastics and broadly advocated for the US to push for “national flexibility” within the UN Plastics Treaty in a June 2025 letter to the US Secretary of State.

 Show More